 Schreuders is somewhat of a perfectionist, working slowly and indulging in her process, in which she comes to understand her subjects.
 In an interview with The Artist's Press, she stated, "I start off by making thumbnail sketches, very loose simple drawings of what I want to make.
 And I usually draw my sculptures in groups.
 Or on small pieces of paper, or in my books.
 The drawings I do for my sculptures are very informal.
 And the prints I do are much more finished products.
 My first series of etchings was a record of some of my favourite existing sculpture.
 And after that I decided what I would like to do is to keep a record of my own work seeing as it's something that leaves me.”

-Born in 1973 in Pretoria, Claudette Schreuders lives and works in Cape Town, where she graduated with a master’s degree from the Michaelis School of Fine Art in 1998.
+Born in 1973 in Pretoria, South Africa, Claudette Schreuders lives and works in Cape Town, where she graduated with an MFA from the Michaelis School of Fine Art in 1998.
 She was part of the Liberated Voices exhibition at the Museum for African Art in New York in 1999.
 From 2004-2005 her first solo museum exhibition toured the United States.
 In 2011 she had a solo exhibition at the LUX Art Institute in California.
-She has shown extensively on group exhibitions, including Impressions from South Africa, 1965 to Now, at the Museum of Modern Art, New York (2011), Since 2000: Printmaking Now, at the Museum of Modern Art in New York (2006), and Personal affects: power and poetics, in contemporary South African art at the Museum for African Art and the Cathedral of St John the Divine, New York (2004).
+She has shown extensively in group exhibitions, including Impressions from South Africa, 1965 to Now, at the Museum of Modern Art, New York (2011), Since 2000: Printmaking Now, at the Museum of Modern Art in New York (2006), and Personal Affects: Power and Poetics, in contemporary South African art at the Museum for African Art and the Cathedral of St John the Divine, New York (2004).